thesilentc/thesilentc.github.io/_posts/2017-01-19-whose_side_are_you_on.markdown

 One great piece of advice I received seemed like a solid token of wisdom.
-My friend told me that “You have to learn to down on other programmers for their choice of language and tools."
+My friend told me that “You have to learn to look down on other programmers for their choice of language and tools."

 I mean, if I’m going to code all day long forever, I might as well have fun, too.